 Real-world experience is the next frontier that video games are very much set for, especially with big advancements in Augmented Reality (AR) already in the making.
 Pokémon Go, needs no introduction though, is an AR-powered game which has taken the video game industry by storm and has set the wheels in motion for AR games to enter the mainstream and become a global phenomenon.

-AR, in a nutshell, is the integration of digital information with real physical environment in real time to enhance user’s real-world experience.
+Augmented reality development companies, in a nutshell, integrate digital information with real physical environment in real time to enhance user’s real-world experience.
 Unlike virtual reality (VR) which creates a completely virtual world, AR uses the existing environment to overlay new information on top of it.
 There’s not even a shred of doubt that the time is ripe for AR games and we will soon see more and more AR game apps invading our smartphones fast.

 Fans of Call of Duty and Counter Strike are already embracing immersive gaming experience of battling with their enemies in the real world.
 It really feels so cool to face your enemy in the real world as gaming becomes very realistic.